Andrea Meroni

-Andrea Meroni (born 9 January 1997) is an Italian football player who plays for club Bari.
+Andrea Meroni (born 9 January 1997) is an Italian football player who plays for club Mantova on loan from Bari.

 Club career

 Empoli

 He spent his youth career with Empoli.
 He did not appear for the club's senior squad.

 Loan to Cosenza

 On 30 July 2016 he joined Lega Pro club Cosenza on loan.

 He made his professional Lega Pro debut for Cosenza on 6 November 2016 in a game against Casertana.
 He started the game and played the whole match.
 He finished the loan with 4 appearances for Cosenza, 2 of them as a starter.

 Paganese

 On 28 July 2017 he signed a 3-year contract with Serie C club Paganese.

 Pisa

 Loan to Paganese

 On 31 January 2018 his rights were acquired by Serie C club Pisa, who then loaned him back to Paganese for the remainder of the 2017–18 season.

 Sassuolo

 Loan to Pisa

 On 31 July 2019 his rights were acquired by Serie A club Sassuolo, who then loaned him back to Pisa on a 2-year term.

 Pisa was promoted to Serie B for the 2019–20 season and Meroni made his debut in the second tier on 15 September 2019 in a game against Cremonese.
 He started the game and played for 72 minutes before being substituted.